Sermons

 20 January 2019

 Well Christmas is well and truly over both officially and unofficially.
 It was over officially 2 weeks ago on Epiphany Sunday – the 12th day of Christmas.
-But I suspect that for many people Christmas was well and truly over unofficially on Boxing Day, the 2nd Day of Christmas.
-Christmas seems to be a time… Read more
+But I suspect… Read more

 Year C – First Sunday in Advent – True Hope